SeniorMedia/vue-abtasty/README.md

 import VueABTasty from 'vue-abtasty'

 Vue.use(VueABTasty, {
-  id: '[YOUR-TOKEN]'
+  identifier: '[YOUR-TOKEN]'
 })
 ```

 ## Options

-- `id` key is mandatory.
+- `identifier` key is mandatory.
 You can find it on your ABTasty configuration page
 - `async` key is optional.
 Values can either be `true` or `false` depending if you want async script or not.
 Default is `false`

 ### Example :